dyhes/zulip/templates/zerver/help/review-your-settings.md

 # Review your settings

-We recommend reviewing all of your settings when you start using Zulip, and then once again a few weeks later once you've gotten a better feel for how you use Zulip.
+We recommend reviewing all of your settings when you start using Aloha, and then once again a few weeks later once you've gotten a better feel for how you use Aloha.

 ### Review your settings